-This approaches is called compositional by Mooney, Coste[9].
+An approach that is based on a single IDR is called compositional by Mooney and Coste [10].
 It aims at integrating the partial specification of sub-systems into a unified representation which is used for the verification and design of the global behavior.
+The design process using a single IDR has been depicted in Figure 3.1.

-Many researchers are doubting whether a grand unified approach will work.
-Specifically the group of Edward A. Lee (who created the Ptolemy system) has doubt about this[6].
-He calls modelling using a single IDR the 'grand unified method' [24].
-In order to be sufficiently rich to encompass the varied computational models of the competing approaches.
-They become unwieldy, too complex for formal analysis and high quality synthesis.
-Lee sees it as a big problem that a homogenous approach is based on a single IDR.
-This IDR would impose a model of computation which might be good for a subset of systems but bad for others[24].
+Many researchers are doubting whether such an approach will work.
+Specifically the group of Edward A. Lee (who created the Ptolemy system) has doubts about this [7].
+He calls modelling using a single IDR the 'grand unified method' [28].
+In order to be sufficiently rich to encompass the various computational models of the competing approaches the IDR becomes unwieldy and too complex for formal analysis and high quality synthesis.
+Lee sees a significant problem in the fact that a homogenous approach is based on a single IDR.
+This IDR would impose a model of computation which might be good for a subset of systems but bad for others [28].